 Prior to joining Pierce Atwood, Jon was a partner at the intellectual property firm Finnegan, Henderson, Farabow, Garrett & Dunner, LLP, in Boston.

-- Recognized by World Trademark Review (WTR) for inclusion in its 2019 edition of WTR 1000.
-This is the eighth consecutive year that Jon has received recognition from this first and only stand-alone ranking publication that focuses exclusively on trademark practices and practitioners.
+- Recognized by World Trademark Review (WTR) for inclusion in its 2021 edition of WTR 1000.
+This is the 10th consecutive year that Jon has received recognition from this first and only standalone ranking publication that focuses exclusively on trademark practices and practitioners.
 Jon received a silver rating for his work in the categories of Enforcement & Litigation and Prosecution & Strategy.

 - Recognized by The Legal 500 U.S. as a leading trademark litigator in 2008, and for non-contentious trademark work for 2010-2011.

 - American Intellectual Property Law Association